Mehrdad-Miri130/cms/README.md

 ### 2. Pages `for all without authentication`
 Index page
 * HTTP method: `GET`  URL: `/api/pages`
-* Description: Get the full list of pages that published
+* Description: Get the full list of pages that are published
 * Request body: _None_
 * Response: `200 OK` (success)
 * Response body: Array of objects, each describing one page: